Seb-sti1/coffee_tag/README.md

 ### Install python package

-Install linux dependencies `apt install python3-tk`.
+Install linux dependencies `apt install python3-tk python3-pillow libjpeg-dev`.
 Then use the built package `coffee_tag.whl`, and install it using `pip install ./coffee_tag.whl`, or with [pipx](https://github.com/pypa/pipx) using `pipx install ./coffee_tag.whl`.